This post may contain affiliate links. Please see our disclosure policy.

 • Hand grate carrots into delicate shreds: Erik is a pro at this and hand grates carrots thinly so they aren’t stiff like carrot matchsticks; they’re soft and feathery which allows them to almost melt into the carrot cake cupcakes.

-• Use room temperature applesauce and eggs: cold ingredients will get in the way of your cupcake batter mixing properly and baking up right.
+• Use room temperature applesauce and eggs: Cold ingredients will get in the way of your cupcake batter mixing properly and baking up right.

 A bowl of freshly whipped cream cheese frosting is thick and velvety, perfect for topping this homemade Easter dessert.